 - NEED CAPTIONS?
 Mt.
 SAC offers free captioning of videos for any college employee using video as a part of work for the college. make you're request here Video Captioning Services You can also find the Captioning request form under the Help button in Canvas.

 Teachers can click on the Commons in Canvas to see a shared repository of information.
 We have added a course template that you can use to start.
 You can apply this template to any of your courses, but it is recommended to first apply it to a Canvas sandbox, which is a Canvas course with no enrollment attached.
-If you don't have a sandbox you can request one.
+If you don't have a sandbox, you can request a Canvas sandbox here.
 Watch the video below to learn how to access the Remote Instruction Course template in Canvas.

 Local Guides and Resources in Canvas

 - Faculty Accessibility Center in Canvas

 - Using the Proctoring Software in Canvas

 - Listening and Speaking in Canvas (Coming soon!)